💡 Please Note

 A consequence of reduced blood flow is a lack of oxygen for the local cells.
 This causes cellular damage and increases oxidative reactions.
 The resulting oxidative stress could be managed with an appropriate level of antioxidant molecules.

-One study shows that raising glutathione levels prolongs the patient’s pain-free walking distance, and improves local blood circulation.
+A 2002 study revealed that raising glutathione levels prolongs the patient’s pain-free walking distance, and improves local blood circulation.

 According to the World Health Organization, about 1 in 160 children has an autism spectrum disorder.
 Recent studies have shown that people diagnosed with this type of disorder have significantly lower levels of glutathione.